defunctzombie/node-required/README.md

     // an array of the dependencies for the file
     // each object is of the same form as described above
-    // this does not exist for native modules
     deps: [
         ...
     ]